tinyVishal/tiny.Logger/README.md

 3. size
    - minimum is **1048576 (1MB)** in case of smaller value than 1MB will be ignored.
    - if option is **missing** means **disable** log shipping based on size.
+4. retention duration in days
+   - number greater than 0. this means, delete old log file whos age is grater than specified number.
+   - if option is **missing** or  **0** means **do not clear old** log files.
 .
 -----
 ## .Net Framework Setup.